 One big goal on Financial Samurai is to highlight to readers what is financially possible.
 Once you know what is possible, you minimize your limiting beliefs and tend to strive much farther.
-Through close to eight hours of research and production, this post will explain how you can add more than $100,000 every year pre-tax to your retirement account if you have the right employer and proper strategic money making mindset.
+You can actually save more than $100,000 in your pre-tax retirement accounts per year!
+Let me explain with some basics first.

 The 401k is not enough for most people to retire on.
 Sure, we potentially have Social Security to help us when we reach, at the earliest, 62 years of age.
 But I wouldn't count on the government to properly manage our money until then.
 Beyond maxing out a 401k every year, I encourage everyone to also invest at least 20% of their after-tax, after-401k money into a diversified investment portfolio.

 As a contractor over the past year, I've discovered something that will really supercharge one's pre-tax retirement savings.
 The discovery still seems too good to be true, but it is true.
 The research I've done is based off the IRS website, my own experience, and speaking to Fidelity's small business retirement department where I have a rollover IRA, SEP-IRA, and Solo 401k.

 How To Save Big In Your Pre-Tax Retirement Savings Plans